carolinecummings19/comm4190_F25_Tutor_Task/README.md

 -> Look at TutorTask.ipynb for more info on:

 Think of some knowledge or a skill: Scratch coding
+- I asked Gemini-2.5 Flash to be my tutor in Scratch beginner coding

 Make some observations of the conversation